FinnSkers/culin-ai/ai_recipes_by_mood_gemini.md

   - Salt and pepper to taste
   - Red pepper flakes (optional)
 - Instructions:
-  1. Heat olive oil and butter in a large skillet over medium heat.
+  1. Melt butter with olive oil in a large skillet over medium heat.
-  2. Add minced garlic and cook for 1 minute until fragrant.
+  2. Add minced garlic and cook for about 30 seconds until fragrant.
+  3. Pour in white wine and let it simmer for a minute.
-  3. Add shrimp and cook for 2-3 minutes per side, until pink and cooked through.
+  4. Add shrimp and cook for 2-3 minutes per side, until pink and opaque.
-  4. Pour in white wine and cook for 1 minute, allowing the alcohol to evaporate.
-  5. Add zucchini noodles and toss to combine.
-Cook for 2-3 minutes, until zucchini is slightly tender-crisp.
+  5. Stir in zucchini noodles and cook for 2-3 minutes until tender-crisp.
-  6. Stir in Parmesan cheese, salt, pepper, and red pepper flakes (if using).
+  6. Season with salt, pepper, and red pepper flakes (if using).
+  7. Remove from heat and stir in Parmesan cheese.
-  7. Serve immediately.
+  8. Serve immediately.

+### Recipe: Speedy Sausage & Peppers Pasta
+- Description: A quick and flavorful pasta dish perfect for a weeknight meal.
+- Cuisine: Italian
+- Servings: 2
+- Prep Time: 5 minutes
+- Cook Time: 10 minutes
+- Total Time: 15 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 1/2 pound pasta (any short shape)
+  - 1 tablespoon olive oil
+  - 1/2 cup sliced bell peppers (any color)
+  - 1/2 cup sliced Italian sausage
+  - 1/4 cup chopped onion
+  - 2 cloves garlic, minced
+  - 1/2 teaspoon dried oregano
+  - 1/4 teaspoon red pepper flakes (optional)
+  - Salt and black pepper to taste
+  - 1/4 cup grated Parmesan cheese
+- Instructions:
+  1. Cook pasta according to package directions.
+  2. While pasta cooks, heat olive oil in a large skillet over medium heat.
+  3. Add sausage and cook until browned, breaking it up with a spoon.
+  4. Add onion and bell peppers and cook for 3-4 minutes, until softened.
+  5. Stir in garlic, oregano, and red pepper flakes (if using).
+Cook for 1 minute more.
+  6. Season with salt and pepper to taste.
+  7. Drain pasta and add it to the skillet with the sausage and vegetables.
+  8. Toss to combine.
+  9. Serve immediately, topped with Parmesan cheese.

+### Recipe: Speedy Sesame Noodles
+- Description: A quick and flavorful noodle dish perfect for a weeknight meal.
+- Cuisine: Asian Fusion
+- Servings: 2
+- Prep Time: 5 minutes
+- Cook Time: 8 minutes
+- Total Time: 13 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 8 oz dried noodles (udon or spaghetti)
+  - 1/4 cup soy sauce
+  - 2 tablespoons sesame oil
+  - 1 tablespoon rice vinegar
+  - 1 tablespoon honey or maple syrup
+  - 1 clove garlic, minced
+  - 1 teaspoon grated ginger
+  - 1/4 cup chopped scallions
+  - Sesame seeds for garnish (optional)
+- Instructions:
+  1. Cook noodles according to package directions.
+Drain and rinse with cold water.
+  2. While noodles cook, whisk together soy sauce, sesame oil, rice vinegar, honey, garlic, and ginger in a bowl.
+  3. Add cooked noodles to the sauce and toss to coat.
+  4. Garnish with chopped scallions and sesame seeds (if using).
+  5. Serve immediately and enjoy!

+### Recipe: Speedy Sesame Garlic Noodles
+- Description: A quick and flavourful noodle dish ready in under 15 minutes!
+- Cuisine: Asian Fusion
+- Servings: 2
+- Prep Time: 5 minutes
+- Cook Time: 8 minutes
+- Total Time: 13 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 8 oz dried noodles (spaghetti, linguine, or fettuccine)
+  - 2 cloves garlic, minced
+  - 1 tbsp sesame oil
+  - 1 tbsp soy sauce
+  - 1 tbsp rice vinegar
+  - 1 tsp honey or maple syrup
+  - 1/2 tsp sesame seeds
+  - 1/4 tsp red pepper flakes (optional)
+  - Green onions, chopped (for garnish)
+- Instructions:
+  1. Cook noodles according to package directions.
+Drain and set aside.
+  2. While noodles cook, whisk together garlic, sesame oil, soy sauce, rice vinegar, honey/maple syrup, sesame seeds, and red pepper flakes (if using) in a small bowl.
+  3. Add cooked noodles to the sauce and toss to coat.
+  4. Serve immediately, garnished with chopped green onions.

 ### Recipe: Speedy Garlic Shrimp Scampi with Zucchini Noodles
-- Description: A quick and healthy weeknight meal featuring succulent shrimp, zucchini noodles, and a burst of garlicky flavor.
+- Description: A quick and healthy weeknight meal that's bursting with flavour!
 - Cuisine: Italian
 - Servings: 2
 - Prep Time: 5 minutes